Facts About Elite Business Cruises

 Accessibility, Health & Safety

-26) How do you handle accessibility/ADA needs onboard and ashore?
+26) How do you handle accessibility needs onboard and ashore?

-27) What should guests prone to motion sickness know in advance?
+27) What should guests prone to motion sickness know?

 28) What medical services are available on the ship?

-Ships have medical personnel, basic treatment capability, and access to shoreside care if required.
+Ships typically have medical personnel, basic treatment capability, and access to shoreside care if required.

-29) What is the code of conduct and safety policy for attendees and guests?
+29) What is the code of conduct and safety policy?

-Professional, respectful behavior is required.
-We’ll share the ship’s policies and our event standards in your pre-trip conversations.
+Professional and respectful behavior is required.
+Pre-trip communication includes the ship’s policies and event standards.

 Guest Policy & Rooming

-32) Can we offer upgrades (balcony, suite) and loyalty benefits?
+32) Can we offer upgrades like balconies or suites?

 Schedule, Experience & Speakers

-33) What does a sample 3–6 day agenda look like (workshops, free time, recognition)?
+33) What does a sample 3–6 day agenda look like?

-Typical routine: mid-morning though afternoon workshops on sea days; recognition and bonding events; optional peer practice huddles; port days left open for experiences.
+A common blend is workshops during sea days, recognition and bonding events, optional peer practice, and open port days for experiences.

-35) How much “work time” vs “vacation time” should we plan for?
+35) How much work time versus vacation time should we plan for?

 36) Is reliable Wi-Fi available for critical work needs?